Chia-Network/chips/CHIPs/chip-joshpainter-auctions.md

   * CALC_HAMMER_TIME - the Lisp program that returns either the datetime or the blockheight after which the auction is considered closed.
 The could be either a static value (pre-committed datetime or blockheight) or a dynamic value (automatically extend until no more bids received).
   * CALC_BUYERS_PREMIUM - the Lisp program that returns conditions for the Buyer's Premium, if applicable.
   * CALC_COMMISSION - the Lisp program that returns conditions for the Commission, if applicable.
   * PAY_HIGH_BID - the Lisp program that returns conditions for the High Bid payment.
+This is a public spend and can be made by anybody at any time.
     * If this is the first bid
       * Send new_high_bid amount to ORIGINAL_OWNER_PH.
 At this point, the original owner has been paid and the new owner officially owns the asset with the caveat that the asset may be "stolen" by another high bidder before the auction has ended.
     * Else